What is SMoCA?

 Is SMoCA open late?

-SMoCA is open until 8:00 p.m. on Thursdays, Fridays and Saturdays.
-The Museum is free on Thursdays.
+SMoCA is open until 8:00 p.m. on Thursdays and Saturdays.
+The Museum is free every Thursday and second Saturday of the month.

 Does SMoCA have a cafe?